dome9/cloud-bots/docs/Bots.md

 ## kms_enable_rotation
 What it does: Enables rotation on a KMS key
 Usage: AUTO: kms_enable_rotation
-Sample GSL: KMS where isCustomerManaged=true should have rotationStatus=true
+Sample GSL: KMS where isCustomerManaged=true and deletionDate!=0 should have rotationStatus=true
 Limitations: Edits can not be made to AWS maged keys.
 Only customer managed keys can be edited.

 ## mark_for_stop_ec2_resource